robustml-eurecom/multi-organ-qc/src/README.md

-# _One to rule them all_ : an attempt for a single modular package for multi-disease Quality Control on mpMRI images
+# _One to rule them all_ : an attempt for a single modular package for multi-disease Quality Control on MRI images

 ## Steps